Contact the GG Archives

 Some days before the great ship sailed, Mr. Stead, in the course of a letter to the editor of this magazine, had written as follows:

-The general feeling of unrest which is surging over the world just now is profoundly disquieting many minds, although it is raising high hopes in others.
+The general feeling of unrest surging worldwide just now is profoundly disquieting many minds.
+However, it is raising high hopes in others.

-Mrs. Besant, with whom I am lunching today, is very confident that the signs of the times foreshadow the second coming of the Divine incarnation; while in the other camp there is a general conviction that the end of all things is near at hand.
+Mrs. Besant, with whom I am launching today, is very confident that the signs of the times foreshadow the second coming of the Divine incarnation.
+At the same time, there is a general conviction in the other camp that the end of all things is near.

-It is a mighty interesting time to live in, although somewhat trying to one's nerves.
-We have got enough coal in our house to last another ten days, and then we are done.
-If things settle down into something like decent order here, I think I shall start for New York on the Titanic, which sails, if it can get coal enough, on April 10.
+It is a mighty exciting time, although somewhat trying to calm one's nerves.
+We have enough coal in our house to last another ten days, and then we are done.
+If things settle into something like decent order here, I should start for New York on the Titanic, which sails, if it can get coal enough, on April 10.

-It will be her first voyage, and the sea trip will do me good, and I shall have a chance of seeing you all for a few days.
-I should not remain more than a week in America.
+It will be her first voyage, and the sea trip will do me good, and I shall have a chance to see you all for a few days.
+I should not remain in America for more than a week.

-The great coal strike, with its profound social and political bearings, had engaged Mr. Stead's time and attention.
-No one grasped its significance more fully, and no one wrote about it with more complete knowledge or clearer understanding of its meaning than did he.
+With its profound social and political bearings, the great coal strike had engaged Mr. Stead's time and attention.
+No one grasped its significance more fully and wrote about it with more complete knowledge or a clearer understanding of its meaning than he did.

-His sympathies were strongly with the solution that was reached by act of Parliament.
-His interpretation of the meaning of that solution will be found in five pages from his pen that came to us in time for use in the May number of the REVIEW, and which we published under the title: "A World's Object Lesson from British Democracy."
+His sympathies were firmly with the solution reached by an act of Parliament.
+His interpretation of the meaning of that solution will be found in five pages from his pen that came to us in time for use in the May number of the REVIEW and which we published under the title: "A World's Object Lesson from British Democracy."

-England had put into her laws and social institutions two new principles, namely, the minimum living wage as a human right, and the settlement of industrial deadlocks by government action when the whole public welfare is involved.
+England had put into her laws and social institutions two new principles: the minimum living wage as a human right and the settlement of industrial deadlocks by government action when the whole public welfare is involved.

-It was characteristic of Mr. Stead that he should have gloried in a solution that to his mind meant much for the improvement of general conditions.
+It was characteristic of Mr. Stead that he should have gloried in a solution that, to his mind, meant much for improving general conditions.
 For forty years as a journalist and reformer, he had been working with pen and voice for the upbuilding of the British democracy.
-And he had toiled with the completeness of faith and a single-minded intensity of conviction that made him, even more, the prophet and the preacher of righteousness than the great journalist.
+And he had toiled with the completeness of faith and a single-minded intensity of conviction that made him even more the prophet and the preacher of righteousness than the great journalist.

-Yet no man of his time had a better knowledge of the art and method of journalism, and in the use of the press as the organ of modern democratic opinion, he was almost, if not quite, unequaled.
+Yet no man of his time had a better knowledge of the art and method of journalism.
+In using the press as the organ of modern democratic opinion, he was almost, if not entirely, unequaled.

 Portrait Photo of the Veteran Journalist, Mr. William T. Stead